-The good news is, neem oil is far more effective on insect pests when used properly than many chemical insecticides.
+The good news is, that neem oil is far more effective on insect pests when used properly than many chemical insecticides.
 Neem even works against fungal diseases like powdery mildew and many bacterial plant diseases.

 The purest form of neem oil comes from crushing various parts of the neem tree – Azadirachta indica.

 Pure neem extract contains five natural chemical compounds that disrupt various insects’ bodily functions.
 The main component is Azadirachtin, which is found in the seeds.

 Clarified hydrophobic neem oil is the byproduct of extracting Azadirachtin for artificial insecticides.
 The oil still contains trace amounts of the chemical (usually between .5 and 3% percent).
 The oil has different effects on insects making it perfect for topical applications.